How Brazil’s Globo measures audience engagement across its portfolio

 The engagement analysis project identified key user interests and provided an in-depth understanding of content engagement levels.
 It highlighted popular areas such as sports, politics and economics, and identified primary site access routes and traffic sources.
 The impact of products within our digital offerings was also evaluated.

 The project has significant potential for various research and practical applications.
-These include using engagement segments for content recommendation, content delivery methods, implementing user satisfaction surveys, and creating research and development reports.
+These include using engagement segments for content recommendation, testing content delivery methods, implementing user satisfaction surveys, and creating research and development reports.

 Conclusion